cech12/ExtendedMushrooms/README.md

 ![Logo](https://raw.githubusercontent.com/cech12/ExtendedMushrooms/1.15/material/store.png)

+## Relations

+To use this mod, you need the [Mixin Bootstrap Mod](https://www.curseforge.com/minecraft/mc-mods/mixinbootstrap).

 ## Behaviour:

 **Huge Mushrooms** can grow at random tick with a chance of 1:25 like trees.
 A difference to trees is, that Huge Mushrooms can only grow on specific blocks.
 On **Mycelium** and **Podzol** a mushroom can grow at any light level, but on **Dirt** and **Grass Block** it can only grow at light level below 13.